Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/6th-level/instant-summons-2024.md

   - S
   - M
 material: "a sapphire worth 1,000+ gp"
-duration: "Until Dispelled
+duration: "Until Dispelled"
-cast_time: "1 Minute
+cast_time: "1 Minute"
 ritual: true
 description: |
   You touch the sapphire used in the casting and an object weighing 10 pounds or less whose longest dimension is 6 feet or less.
 The spell leaves an Invisible mark on that object and invisibly inscribes the object’s name on the sapphire.
 Each time you cast this spell, you must use a different sapphire.